 What is A Compost Starter?

 A compost starter is an organic material that helps to speed up the breakdown of organic matter in your compost bin.
-Compost starters usually contain specific microorganisms that help to break down organic matter into valuable nutrients for plants and soil.
+Compost starters contain specific microorganisms that help to break down organic matter into valuable nutrients for plants and soil.

 A compost starter helps: